anoadragon453/tox-offline-messaging-prop/tox-offline-draft.md

 ## Spam

 As a Proof-of-Work (PoW) hash function is used to insert messages into the DHT.
 The SENDER and RECEIVER must complete a certain amount of computational hashing before they can send a message.
 Messages that do not properly complete the hashing function will be dropped by network clients upon receival.
-Thus is makes spamming a user or the network unreliable and costly.
+Thus is makes spamming a single user or the network unreliable and costly.

-The difficulty of the PoW is increased relative to the storage space required to storage messages, to ensure an attacker cannot simply fill a STORAGE_NODE's available message space with a single message.
+The difficulty of the PoW is increased relative to the storage space required to storage messages, to ensure a malicious SENDER cannot simply fill a STORAGE_NODE's available message space with a single message.
 However, very small messages could game this multiplier, and thus even the minimum PoW difficulty must be reasonably large.

 Messages should also expire eventually, and thus a higher PoW difficulty should be required for a longer message TTL (time to live).